 Short-Term Emergency Loan - a maximum loan of £300 may be available to students who experience short-term hardship.

-You can obtain details of the eligibility criteria for the above additional support schemes, as well as application forms and guidance notes from the Student Funding and Information Office, Room 124, Richard e-mail: student-supp@gold.ac.uk.
+You can obtain details of the eligibility criteria for the above additional support schemes, as well as application forms and guidance notes from the Student Funding and Information Office, Room 124, Richard Hoggart Building, telephone: e-mail: student-supp@gold.ac.uk.

-; Student Services 000 7040 7757
+Student Services